Can I submit my event to KQED for your Event Listings?

 How do I download PDFs?

 To download a file in Adobe PDF format, you must have Adobe Reader installed on your computer.
-If you do not already have Adobe Reader installed, the software is available for free from Adobe.
-Once you have Adobe Reader installed on your machine, you should be able to view the files in PDF format by clicking on the “PDF” link.
+If you do not already have Adobe Reader installed, simply download for free from Adobe.